 Yes, ILSC provides headphones for the listening portions at all venues.

 Only transparent water bottle with no label.
 You must bring the passport/national identity card you used on the IELTS Application Form to the test.
 You must leave everything else outside the examination room.
-Mobile phones and pagers must be switched off and placed with personal belongings in the area designated by the supervisor.
-If you do not switch off your phone/pager or keep it on you, you will be disqualified.
+Mobile phones and smart watches must be switched off and placed with personal belongings in the area designated by the supervisor.
+If you do not switch off your phone/watch or keep it on you, you will be disqualified.

 No. You must do it in pencil.
 The answer sheet is scanned by a computer which cannot register pen ink.